 Language, culture and globalization.
-Superdiversity in offline-online society and its theoretical implications.
+Superdiversity in the online-offline nexus and its theoretical implications.
 Sociolinguistics, discourse analysis, literacy, linguistic anthropology, social theory, new media, culture theory, critical theory.

 Jan Blommaert is Professor of Language, Culture and Globalization and Director of the Babylon Center at Tilburg University, The Netherlands, and Professor of African Linguistics and Sociolinguistics at Ghent University, Belgium.
 He holds honorary appointments at University of the Western Cape (South Africa) and Beijing Language and Culture University (China) and is group leader of the Max Planck Sociolinguistic Diversity Working Group.
 He has published widely on language ideologies and language inequality in the context of globalization.
 Publications include Ethnography, Superdiversity and Linguistic Landscapes: Chronicles of Complexity (Multilingual matters 2013), The Sociolinguistics of Globalization (Cambridge University Press, 2010), Ethnographic Fieldwork: A Beginner’s Guide (Multilingual Matters 2010), Grassroots Literacy (Routledge, 2008), Discourse: A Critical Introduction (Cambridge University Press, 2005), Language Ideological Debates (Mouton de Gruyter, 1999).
-His latest book is Language and Superdiversity (Routledge US 2016, co-edited with Karel Arnaut, Ben Rampton & Max Spotti).
+His latest book is Durkheim and the Internet (Bloomsbury 2018).